Isaacprogi/fetch-contextualize/README.md

   })
 ```
 #### Passing body: How to include a request body
-The body should be put within the data object.
+When making a post request or any other request that requires a body, the body should be put within the data object.

 ```jsx
   fetchData(data:{